sai2791/qmk_firmware/users/sai2791/readme.md

 This is my personal userspace.

+24/02/2019
+Implement on key task switching (Alt-tab in the windows world) Using gui_tab

 30/1/2019
 - New kemaps added desk_l and desk_r, should add these to my keymaps
 - maybe move the window moving, and screen moving stuff to a layer